 Your next legitimate question: But I have heard many Iranian nationals in the States or in the west who call it Farsi, how come?
 And you heard it right.
 Since it is widely spoken in social media and specially with the globalization in place, they may do so.
 However, if you want to articulate it in an official/academic setting or in an article, a book, or in a presentation, "Persian" is the right word.

-On the other hand, Iranians are very sensitive to call it the "correct" way, that is the word Persian, outside of Iran for two main reasons:
+On the other hand, Iranians are very sensitive to what they call the "correct" way, that is the word Persian, outside of Iran for two main reasons:

 * Copyright notice: You may use this post by adding the source and the URL link to the page.